starkbank/sdk-elixir/README.md

 ## Create transfers

-You can also create transfers in the SDK (TED/Pix) and configure transfer behavior according to its rules.
+You can also create transfers in the SDK (TED/Pix).

 ```elixir
 transfers = StarkBank.Transfer.create!(